iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Using that the norm is symmetric, we can do the same derivation in the opposite direction (for $w - v$) to get an inequality for the absolute value.
-Finally, applying the supremum, it becomes the result we want.
+Taking the supremum, it becomes the result we want.

 $$ \begin{aligned}
       |(\Bellman v)(s) - (\Bellman w)(s)| &\le \gamma \|v - w\|_\infty \\